Almac Crowned overall Ulster Bank Business Achiever

 Almac Group Ltd

 Headquartered in Craigavon, Co.
-Armagh, Almac is an established contract development and manufacturing organization providing an extensive range of integrated services to over 600 companies globally within the pharmaceutical and biotech sectors.
+Armagh, Almac is an established contract development and manufacturing organisation providing an extensive range of integrated services to over 600 companies globally within the pharmaceutical and biotech sectors.
 Services include state-of-the-art drug discovery, world leading cancer diagnostics, research and development, manufacture of active pharmaceutical ingredients, formulation development and the support of global clinical trials.

 The judges felt that this company was the stand out company of the finalists.
 Employing 3,500 and with a turnover £350m, the Almac Group is truly a global leader in its field with local facilities in Souderton and Audubon (Pennsylvania), Durham (North Carolina), San Francisco (California), Singapore and Tokyo.
 The company has a strong track record of investing in people.